How to Add or Remove the Hibernate Button in Windows 11

 Method 3Use Local Group Policy Editor

-Windows 11 Pro and Enterprise users can manage the hibernate button’s visibility using the Local Group Policy Editor.
+For those using Windows 11 Pro and Enterprise, the Local Group Policy Editor offers another way to manage the hibernate button's visibility.
 This tool lets you decide if the hibernate option should appear in the power menu, offering a way to customize system features for administrators.

 - Click Start.
 Type